COVID-19 transmission rates vary significantly around Northwest Georgia

 Community spread of COVID-19 varies widely among Northwest Georgia counties, with Walker, Gordon and Bartow reporting significantly higher rates.

-In the past two weeks, new cases were reported in 7 of every 1,000 Walker County residents, 6 in every 1,000 Gordon residents and in close to 5.5 of every 1,000 people in Bartow, according to the Georgia Department of Public Health daily status report Sunday.
+During the first half of February, new cases were reported in 7 of every 1,000 Walker County residents, 6 in every 1,000 Gordon residents and close to 5.5 of every 1,000 people in Bartow, and 5 of every 1,000 people in Catoosa County, according to the Georgia Department of Public Health daily status report Sunday, Feb.
+14.

 In comparison, about 4 in every 1,000 Floyd County residents were newly diagnosed during the same period.